Deeming rules apply to your financial investments and help us work out your rate of payment.

 Failed investments with a company or financial institution

 - the rules of the superannuation fund prevent release of the investment

-- an order of the Court, or
+- it's subject to an order of the court or the operation of the superannuation regulations

 Church and charitable institution development funds

-A number of church and charitable institutions’ development funds have received a deeming exemption in the past.
-These exemptions ceased 1 January 2010.
+A number of church and charitable institutions’ development funds have received a deeming exemption automatically in the past.
+These exemptions ended on 1 January 2010.

-For new customers, this means that even though a particular fund may have been granted an exemption from the deeming provisions in the past, normal deeming provisions now apply.
+For new customers, this means that even though a particular fund may have been granted an exemption in the past, normal deeming provisions now apply.

 Evidence you need to provide

-- a report from the appointed Insolvency Practitioner
+- a report from the appointed insolvency practitioner

 - a letter from the solicitor detailing the legal action taken, or